Evaluate HF Communication Links

 The receiver site is located approximately 60 km away and lies in a basin near the ocean.
 Mountains separate the receiver site from the transmit site.

-1. Using the Insert STK Objects Tool, insert a Receiver () object using the Insert Default method.
+1. Insert a Receiver () object using the Insert Default () method.

 3. Click OK.

-The Complex Receiver model allows you to select among a variety of analytical and realistic antenna models, and to define the characteristics of the selected antenna type.
+The Complex Receiver model enables you to select from among a variety of analytical and realistic antenna models and to define the characteristics of the selected antenna type.

 1. Open NVIS_HF_Rx's () properties ().